easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_INDEX.md

 A: Yes!
 Click "Clear" and add a different one anytime.

 **Q: How much does this cost?**
-A: Q-IDE is free.
+A: Top Dog is free.
 You only pay the LLM services (Google free tier, or OpenAI for GPT-4).

 **Q: What if I lose my API key?**
-A: Go to provider's dashboard, revoke old key, create new one, paste in Q-IDE.
+A: Go to provider's dashboard, revoke old key, create new one, paste in Top Dog.

 ---